Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (iii) the vegetative growth is encroaching on the road surface such that the usable road width has been reduced to the extent that vehicles cannot safely pass each other at road widenings or turnouts,

-(c) unless the surface consists of ballast rock surfaces, grade the surface of the oil and gas road to facilitate industrial use, provide proper road surface drainage and prevent pooling on the surface by
+(c) unless the surface consists of ballast rock surfaces, grade the surface of the energy resource road to facilitate industrial use, provide proper road surface drainage and prevent pooling on the surface by

 (i) grading during industrial use of the road as often as needed, avoiding the creation of berms along shoulders, to provide a road surface that self drains,